 Retention seems hard and the challenges institutions face in moving the needle seem insurmountable.
 In reality, small, un-glamorous changes can make a huge difference.
 This session will explore key challenges and show case studies of how institutions have solved them including academic buy in and action, tracking and measuring student progress and providing students with access and more real-time feedback.

-Dr David Grey, Educational Developer, York St John University and Technology Coordinator, UK Advising and Tutoring
+Dr David Grey, Educational Developer, York St John University and Member, Research Committee, UK Advising and Tutoring

-Dave Lochtie, Student Opportunities Manager, University of Derby Students Union and Executive Committee Member, UK Advising and Tutoring
+Dave Lochtie, Student Opportunities Manager, University of Derby Students Union and Member, Professional Development Committee, UK Advising and Tutoring

 Personal tutoring has long been part of the higher education landscape and makes a demonstrable difference to student outcomes.
 It is receiving renewed attention because of its potential impact on retention, the student experience and Teaching Excellence Framework metrics.